hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 **Mitigation approaches:**

 - Preference for open models where viable.
+See [recommended open models page](./recommended-open-models.md).
 - Maintain tooling flexibility to reduce dependence on a single corporate provider.
 - Ensure transparency in usage, especially when contributing to open source.
 - Advocate for equitable AI access through support of local, open solutions.